-DRAM 246E Introduction to Acting (4): A survey of the craft, philosophy, and theory of acting involving close analysis, evaluation, and discussion of a written text in preparation for formal presentations and guided feedback on peer presentations.
+DRAM 246 Introduction to Acting (4): A survey of the craft, philosophy, and theory of acting involving close analysis, evaluation, and discussion of a written text in preparation for formal presentations and guided feedback on peer presentations.
 Through written assignments and a journal, students will respond to both written and performed texts which focus on exploring issues of diversity including race, ethnicity, gender, social class, and religion.

 DRAM 2640 Oral Interpretation (4): This course provides an introductory study of the various types of interpretative literature with a view toward its understanding for the purpose of public presentation.
 The fundamental theory of the course is that only when a student understands a literary selection can any reliable performance preparation begin.
-DRAM 267 Topics in Drama (1-4): Varied drama content with specific areas listed in the class schedule.
-May be repeated for new content.